hardik-vala/alphabet-discovery-from-dictionary/README.md

-# alphabet-from-dictionary-discovery
+# Alphabet Discovery from Dictionary

-A Java solution to the *Alphabet from Dictionary Discovery* problem.
+A Java solution to the *Alphabet Discovery from Dictionary* problem.

 ## Problem

-The *Alphabet from Dictionary Discovery* problem (AfDD for short),
+The *Alphabet Discovery from Dictionary* problem,

 **_Given a dictionary of words in some unknown language, ordered according to the language's alphabet, determine that alphabet, i.e. the language's letters and their order._**